strubell/11-767/labs/lab2-benchmarking/lab2-report.md

 We can see that results on the server are mostly the same as for the Jetson.
 This includes the constant latency per batch size.
 This again hints that there is a bottleneck that isn't more expensive even when the batch size is bigger.

+One exception is that it seems that now the latency doesn't scale with image size as much as with in Jetson.
+This might be due the the more recent/powerful GPUs being able to better parallelize across the batch dimension for the vision models.